 We recently came across a problem in one of our applications where this feature would have helped.

-for the Varnish back-ends that handle uploads.
+We made a quick fix in our Varnish setup to instead use the hash director for the Varnish back-ends that handle uploads.
 This meant that every multi-part upload routed to the same back-end.

 Going back to the original ‘tip’, we can now fix this issue in a nicer way, by bypassing ELB, Varnish, and our application servers entirely, and granting the user temporary access to upload their files straight to S3.